Book Cover Art & Design Services

 There's a stock shot I like, but it's not exactly right.
 Can you change it up a little?

 Yes, as long as the requested change does not violate the stock license agreement.
-Aside from retouching photos, I can also manipulate images and sometimes digitally paint if necessary.
+Aside from retouching photos, I also manipulate images in Photoshop and digitally paint when necessary.
+I have a “Before & After” page on my website where I show a few examples of changes made to an image.

 I have a photo I've licensed from a photographer.
 Can you use that on my design?